 An alignment score is a metric created during the Grader QA process.
-It is a percentage that shows how aligned the Original Grade on a ticket is with the Benchmark Grade created by the Benchmark Grader.
+It is a percentage that shows how aligned the Original Score on a ticket is with the Benchmark Score created by the Benchmark Grader.

 For this reason, we calculate alignment on the Criteria level, and then weigh that up to a Rubric Alignment Score.

 Calculating the Criteria Alignment Score